RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 {% imgcap right /images/xcode-git-commit.png Showing Git commit messages in Xcode. %}
 Most of my iOS time is spent with [Vim](/blog/2013/01/12/why-i-use-vim/) and [RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/).
 I use Xcode mainly to learn things that I can apply to RubyMotion.
 Still, [Laura Savino](http://twitter.com/savinola)'s exploration of Xcode proved valuable.

 Like many developers on the Apple platforms, Savino has a love/hate relationship with Xcode.
 She almost titled her talk "stupid little buttons that don't even look like buttons."
-Her talk summarized several years of Xcode immersion and pair programming into 60 minutes of little-known tips and tricks.
+Savino summarized several years of Xcode immersion and pair programming into 60 minutes of little-known tips and tricks.
 For example, Xcode plays nicely with Git (you can even show commit messages within the IDE).
 And it's possible to use Vim key bindings while editing files.

 ###Sprite Kit
 [Josh Smith](http://twitter.com/kognate)'s SpriteKit presentation was full of gotcha-eliminating information.
 For example, the coordinate systems for Sprite Kit and UIKit are inverted.
 I'm sure this is documented somewhere, but I didn't know about it!
 The bottom line with Sprite Kit: We can add animation to our apps without doing all of the fundamental work.
 Saves time.